 For example, if you write a blog article called, "Answering All Your Questions: What is SEO and how does it affect your ranking in 2019?" you will use the same keywords, structure and, for some parts, content as you did for your 2018 version.
 Although the original post is still valuable, you’ll want people to be directed to the newest one, every time they look for “web design trends” in their search engine.
 Implementing a canonical URL solves this issue.

-It’s important to note that Wix automatically adds a self referring canonical tag to your site.
-Unless there is good reason (like the example above) to change the URL you should keep it as is.
+It’s important to note that Wix automatically adds a self-referential canonical tag to your site.
+Unless there is a good reason (like the example above) to change the canonical tag you should keep it as is.
+Additionally, you can customize your default canonical if you need to.